caro401/notes/notes/Equity Focussed Design.md

 ---
 id: 20220630033616-equity-focussed-design
-title: "Equity-focussed design means actively involving minoritized groups in the design process"
+title: Equity-focussed design means actively involving minoritized groups in the design process
 pubDate: 2022-08-25
-lastUpdated: 2023-04-13
+lastUpdated: 2024-11-05
 ---

 Equity focussed design is the UX industry's goal these days, taking [[inclusive design]] one step further.
 Focus on designing for groups that have been historically underrepresented or ignored when building products.